 An effect is a result of something.
-The effects of Jason’s nervousness are shaky hands and a high-pitched voice.
-Keeping effect and affect straight in their noun forms can be a challenge, but the more familiar you become with these words, the less likely you are to find yourself staring at your published work and wishing you had a better command of the English lexicon.
+The effects of Jason's nervousness are shaky hands and a high-pitched voice.
+Keeping effect and affect straight can be a challenge, but the more familiar you become with these words, the less likely you are to find yourself staring at your published work and wishing you had a better command of grammar rules.

 Do you have any tricks to help you remember the difference between affect and effect?
 Don't forget to share your thoughts and ideas in the comment section!